-Contact our admission team for full details of nearest local schools and refer to our school admissions pages for admissions guides.
+Contact our admission team by email on schooladmissions@wokingham.gov.uk for full details of nearest local schools and refer to our school admissions pages for admissions guides.

 23. Published admission numbers (PAN)

 Each school has an agreed maximum total number of pupils for each of its year groups.
 This number is based on building space availability or (for some first/primary schools) on legal class size limits and has been agreed by the school's governing body.